 The Washington Journalism and Media Conference

 George Mason University is the host of the Washington Journalism and Media Conference (WJMC) and each summer welcomes high school student leaders from all over the country as National Youth Correspondents.
 National Youth Correspondents join the Mason community which includes students and faculty from all over the world.
 Mason is both the largest public university in Virginia and one of the most culturally diverse universities in the nation.
-This summer's conference will take place July 7-12, 2013.
+This summer's conferences will take place July 9-14 and July 16-21, 2017.

 Mason attracts proven and innovative leaders in communications, media research, new media, and electronic journalism.
 Faculty members have developed the WJMC curriculum to suit the needs and potential of the nation’s most talented future leaders in the field.
 The conference curriculum includes hands-on learning with industry leaders from the Mason faculty as well as international media outlets and Washington insiders.
 National Youth Correspondents will experience an integrated and forward-thinking approach to journalism and media, while acquiring valuable "in-the-trenches" knowledge.

 George Mason University is setting the gold standard for the modern, public university.
 Its dynamic culture and innovative academic programs prepare Mason’s hard-working students for 21st century careers.
 Its commitment to teaching excellence combines with cutting-edge research that enriches the academic experience and is literally changing the world.
 Mason is affordable, yet offers high value.
 Ideally located in the National Capital region, students enjoy terrific cultural experiences and access to the most sought-after internships and employers in the country.